mattslaven/mattslaven.github.io/index.md

 # Matt Slaven for School Board
+In January 2024, I was appointed to the School Board for Field Local Schools.
+Currently, I am collecting signatures for my Nominating Petition to be a Member of the Board of Education after my term expires at the end of this year.

 ## My beliefs
 Supportive schools are the foundation for the strength of our community.
 By helping to guide our students on their developmental journey, we build our community brick by brick.